 7. Marine Parade Food Centre

-The Malaysian-style beef noodles and Chinese-style chicken curry puffs get good reviews.
+The Malaysian-style beef noodles and Chinese-style chicken curry puffs deserve their good reviews.

 11 tips for visiting a Singapore hawker centre